Nonprofits + Elections

 - Understand the rules of commenting on candidates and campaigns.

 - Do a candidate questionnaire.
-(Check out MANP's candidate questionnaire for the state legislature.

 - Use MANP's free Frames That Work toolkit to educate your audience about your impact.